 One of the most enduring narratives in American history is that the doctrine of states’ rights, or federalism, was essential to the preservation of slavery.
 The South, so the story goes, constantly relied on state and local laws to stymie national attempts to end slavery, and southern secession was the final step in this process.

 So ingrained in the American consciousness is this story that even today the concept of states’ rights cannot be raised without protests that the resurrection of slavery is the ultimate goal.
-But the real history of slavery and federalism is much more complicated and interesting than we’re told.
+But the real history of slavery and federalism is much more complicated than the accepted narrative suggests.

 Do States Have Rights?

-Before we explore that history, we need to define what we mean by “states’ rights.”
+Before that history can be explored, the term “states’ rights” needs to be defined.
 When the thirteen American colonies separated from Great Britain, they claimed to be “free and independent states,” united in their independence.
-In the usage of the time, the word “state” was a synonym for “country,” so the colonies were literally claiming to be free and independent nations with the rights and sovereignties over their own affairs that countries have.
+In the usage of the time, the word “state” was a synonym for “country,” so the colonies were literally claiming to be free and independent nations with all the autonomy that sovereign nations have.
+They saw themselves, wrote historian Kevin Gutzman, as “on par not with Brittany in France or Yorkshire in England, but with France and England.”

 On the face of it, the supposed link of states’ rights with slavery seems dubious.
 It becomes even more so when the real role of the federal government in protecting slavery is investigated.